|| Platonic Dialectic|| Dialectical Relationships

 To distinguish the modern counterfeit which is called "philosophy" from the genuine tradition of philosophia, we must study carefully the writings of Plato.
 Though the tradition of the search for wisdom is to be found in pre-Greek cultures such as Egypt and India, the tradition of philosophia was actually formulated by Plato.

-"Greek philosophy is autochthonous, 1 and requires no Oriental antecedents.
+"Greek philosophy is autochthonous, [an entity depicted as having originated from the ground it inhabits, from itself; hence of independent origin] and requires no Oriental antecedents.
 Greek philosophers themselves never say that they borrowed their doctrines from the East.
 That Pythagoras went to Egypt may be true, that he became acquainted there with the solutions of certain geometrical problems may be true also, but that he borrowed the whole of his philosophy from Egypt, is simply a rhetorical exaggeration of Isokrates. . . .
 That Plato travelled in Egypt need not be doubted, but that he went to Phoenicia, Chaldaea, and Persia to study philosophy is mere guesswork.
 What Plato thought of the Egyptians he has told us himself in The Commonwealth (436) when he says that the special characteristic of the Greeks is love of knowledge, of the Phoenicians and Egyptians love of money.
 If he borrowed no money, he certainly borrowed no philosophy from his Egyptian friends."

 F. Max Muller.
 Theosophy or Psychological Religion, 1893